jcsho/nyc-data-visualization/README.md

 ### Visualization (3)
 - Type: Circle Graph
 - Interaction: Linked with Visualization (1)
-- Action: The circle is based on the sum of the category (Transportation Types/Employment Types/Ethnicity Types) and the circle breaks down by the category's types.
+- Action: The circle is based on the sum of the category (Transportation Types/Employment Types/Ethnicity Types) and the circle breaks down by the category's types
-      - The category that loads is race.
+- The category that loads is race
 - Consider: Detail on Demand for the calculation of type percentage and population count
 - Consider 2: The circle can change size based on the sum of the category
 - Consider 3: Detail on Demand for Number of Men and Number of Women